consento-org/consento-org.github.io/blog/2021-03-25-Consento-and-the-remote-workplace-during-the-Cyber-Pandemic.md

 The world post-2020 isn't quite the same.
 While the digital transformation is accelerating, executives still need to figure out ways to secure their digital assets and teams.

-## 2021 PwC survey on CEOs says, "remote working makes cybersecurity a top worry."
+## 2021 PwC survey on CEOs says: "remote working makes cybersecurity a top worry."

 The PwC underlines that focusing security efforts on risk dashboards, surveillance and technical initiatives remains tempting.
 CEO and CISO know how to account for those investments.